Immelancholy/artis/README.md

 ## Usage
 ```
-usage: artis [-h|--help] [--music_dir \"path/to/dir\"]
+usage: artis [-h|--help] [--music_dir "path/to/dir"] [-c|--chafa-args "-f kitty"]

 optional arguments:
          -h, --help            show this help message and exit
-	 --music_dir           the music directory which MPD plays from
+         -m, --music_dir       the music directory which MPD plays from
+         -c, --chafa-args      the args to pass to chafa
 ```
 You can change the colors by creating a file called colors in .config/artis like so.
 It takes in these 5 colors in hexadecimal, and uses them for the colors of the text.
 ```